karmaniverous/stan/.stan/system/stan.todo.md

 - This file is the canonical plan.
 The assistant must keep it current and small enough to remain readable.
 - Plan updates are delivered as patches to this file (Full Listing + Patch) with a matching refactor note under .stan/refactors/.
 - The plan may summarize or link to prior decisions; it should not re-litigate settled requirements unless requirements changed.
+- Termination rule (context window exhaustion): If a full archive was uploaded earlier in this chat and is no longer present in the current context window, consider the thread exhausted and terminate the chat.
+Resume in a new chat by attaching the latest archives; STAN’s in‑repo state under <stanPath>/system enables safe resumption.

 Baseline (current requirements override older plan)